realiarthur/react-fieldset/README.md

 }

 ```
-By the way, props will accumulate into props.context from **whole your context tree.**

 ## readOnly
 Sometimes it need to set same readOnly prop for few Fields.
 So, FieldSet provide it **directly to your Field components** (not into context, like other props).
 Feel free to use FieldSet without name-prefix: